JingLi201802/Taxonomic/README.md

 - Generate a report for lessons learnt and issues in the process of extracting data.

 UI:
-- Editable output
+- Specify UI input and output preview display
-- The GUI is only render the interface to user, GUI well NOT make any logical process.
+- Design all the windows needed.
+Editable output

 PDF:
 - Acceptable level of name border recognition